Cloud infrastructure

 The calibration corpus is the next big lock-in.
 Phase-2 will commit several thousand euros of Vertex AI compute and tens of millions of rows into neumatics-prod's BigQuery nexus_calibration_corpus dataset.
 Once there, every later analytics surface, every reasoning audit trail, every Reading-shape downstream of it inherits the dataset's location, partitioning, schema, and CMEK posture.
 Reshaping after the fact means rewriting the writers, the readers, the workflows, and the manifests.
 Reshaping before Phase-2 fires is a few days of DDL and IAM.
 We chose now.

 The full execution spec the refactor is built against — the eight architectural commitments F-3.1 through F-3.13 plus the parallel security track S-4.1 through S-4.10 — lives at nexus_foundation_v1.md in the repo root.
-The pages below are the public-facing summary of what shipped against that spec; the gated reports tier carries the full per-component receipts including the IAM bindings, the BigQuery DDL excerpts, the per-cluster pause/resume audit trail, and the per-smoke calibration ledger.
+The pages below are the public-facing summary of what shipped against that spec; the gated reports tier (available on request) carries the full per-component receipts including the IAM bindings, the BigQuery DDL excerpts, the per-cluster pause/resume audit trail, and the per-smoke calibration ledger.

 The order we recommend reading these pages is the order they sit in the table above: architecture for the spine, operations for the discipline, cost engineering for the dollar story, receipts for what landed and what is still ⏳.
 Each reads independently if you only have time for one.